 Photo of a food pantry line by lou jones.

 The Cambridge Community Foundation is committed to thinking big and pursuing bold, innovative ideas to solve our city’s most pressing problems.
-This fall, we will announce our new strategic direction for making a greater impact in the community.
+In October 2023, we announced our new strategic direction for making a greater impact in the community.
 The new Food Access and Security Initiative, our first step, aims to build a safety net for families in crisis by strengthening Cambridge’s emergency food system.
-This work will be done in partnership with community stakeholders.

 The Food Access and Security Initiative is driven by the Foundation’s commitment to social equity, and grounded in our ever-growing understanding that food insecurity is a critical obstacle that intersects with income disparity, financial and economic uncertainty, racial inequity, and other complex issues.
 With 1 in 8 Cambridge residents experiencing food insecurity as of 2021, complex issues require thoughtful, strategic solutions.

 The Initiative will invest in nonprofit organizations and collaborative efforts to improve and make changes to the Cambridge food system.
 CCF has a history of addressing food access and security.
 This new Initiative builds on past work and focuses on sector communication and collaboration, program sustainability and expansion, and capacity building.

 Join us!
 For information on how you can support Cambridge through the Food Access and Security Initiative, please contact Michal Rubin, Vice President of Development at [email protected].

 On October 14, 2023, CCF announced an investment of $1,122,000 in partnership with seven local nonprofits.